DecentraLabsCom/Lab-Gateway/docs/workflows/institutional-check-in-access-sessions.md

 `ACCESS_AUTHORIZED` is an access gate, not proof that a session actually started.
 Provider settlement based on session evidence additionally requires the recorded `SessionStarted` attestation.

 The normal consumer check-in path uses the EIP-712 `checkInReservationWithSignature` selector.
-The Diamond also exposes `checkInReservation`, which requires only `DEFAULT_ADMIN_ROLE` and moves an in-window confirmed reservation to `ACCESS_AUTHORIZED` without an institutional signature or WebAuthn evidence.
-It is an administrative/emergency override, not part of the normal Marketplace flow.
-Keep the default-admin key separate from institutional wallets and audit every use; the current contract does not provide a timelock or a dedicated emergency event for this override.
+The exceptional `emergencyCheckIn(bytes32,uint8)` selector moves an in-window confirmed reservation to `ACCESS_AUTHORIZED` only through the Diamond owner when that owner is a multisig or timelock contract.
+It requires a non-zero reason code, emits an operational emergency alert, and excludes the reservation generation from provider settlement until governance calls `reviewEmergencyCheckIn`.
+It is not part of the normal Marketplace flow.

 ## Access sequence